xyproto/orbiton/README.md

 Pressing `ctrl-space` will render Markdown files to PDF using `pandoc` (as opposed to `ctrl-r`, which will save the text directly to a PDF, without using `pandoc`).

+## Suggested color scheme and font

+`o` has undergone most testing in Konsole, using the `JetBrains Mono NL` font and the `Breeze` color scheme (but with a black background).
+This can be configured by selecting `Edit Current Profile...` in Konsole.
+The `JetBrains` font is free and open source.

 ## General info

 * Version: 2.25.0